Above all, XR is not a future state. It is happening now. And now is the time to put it to work.IBM

-So far, these technologies have been mostly used in the marketing landscape, but the potential of AR/VR is much greater, as it can revolutionize both sides of the retail business – the range of operational processes and the customer experience.
+So far, these technologies have been mostly used in the marketing landscape.
+Still, the potential of AR/VR is much greater, as it can revolutionize both sides of the retail business – the range of operational processes and the customer experience.

 VR and AR in retail are mostly known from the gaming segment for their engagement capabilities.
-VR was predicted to have a huge potential in many industries besides the gaming field.
-However, it is the Augmented Reality in the retail industry, which has always been in the shadow of virtual reality, that happened to be a major disruptor in the modern world.
+VR was predicted to have huge potential in many industries besides the gaming field.
+However, it is Augmented Reality in the retail industry, which has always been in the shadow of virtual reality, that happened to be a major disruptor in the modern world.

-This can be explained by the mere fact that while the VR applications require special equipment that has not yet reached mass adaptation, AR applications may use any common technical devices, such as a smartphone or tablet, which are used by the majority of the world population.
+This can be explained by the mere fact that while VR applications require special equipment that has not yet reached mass adaptation, AR applications may use any common technical devices, such as a smartphone or tablet, which are used by the majority of the world population.

 «Full-immersion VR works great for telling a brand story or conveying a lifestyle, or for bringing a purely digital experience to life.
 But ultimately, retailers sell physical goods, and it’s going to be the digital augmentation of that physical environment and the products in that environment that will have the real payoff for the retail industry. »

 The retail industry is one of the biggest market segments in the modern world and the key element in the world’s economy.
 Moreover, it is also the most competitive industry, as the success of any company in this industry depends not as much on the quality level of the products as on its popularity among customers.
 Therefore, in order to remain successful in the market, retail companies have to confront a tough struggle for customer recognition.

-With new technologies have become a decisive factor in the retail business, innovative solutions such as AR- and VR- driven applications are becoming more and more popular.
-After such retail giants as IKEA, Wayfair, Lowe’s began to implement AR/VR technologies, a lot of retail companies have been starting to follow suit.
+With new technologies having become a decisive factor in the retail business, innovative solutions such as AR- and VR- driven applications are becoming more and more popular.
+After such retail giants as IKEA, Wayfair, and Lowe’s began to implement AR/VR technologies, a lot of retail companies have been starting to follow suit.